zubinchopra/portaldocs/portal-sdk/generated/portalfx-editscopeless-overview.md

 });
 ```

-<a name="editscope-less-forms-dropdown-loading-indicator"></a>
+<a name="forms-without-editscopes-dropdown-loading-indicator"></a>
 ### Dropdown loading indicator

-The Ibiza SDK now supports displaying the loading indicator when data is loaded by an asynchronous **AJAX** call that populates the dropdown.
-The following code implements a loading indicator that uses a dropdown.
+The Azure SDK now supports displaying the loading indicator when data is loaded by an asynchronous **AJAX** call that populates the dropdown, as in the  following code.

 ```ts